Stellaris-code/hollyhock-fork/doc/patching.md

 Release the buttons and connect the calculator to your PC using a USB cable.
 Proceed through the OS updater, and disconnect your calculator **only** once the update has finished.

-## 6. Celebrate
+## 6. Check the patch
-You've now patched your fx-CP400's firmware.
-Confirm the patch was applied correctly by opening the version dialog (either from the settings menu in the top left corner of Main > Version or in System) and confirm the string "hollyhock" is displayed.
+Turn on your calculator and confirm the patch was applied correctly by opening the version dialog (either from the settings menu in the top left corner of Main > Version, or in System) and confirming the string "hollyhock" is displayed.

+## 7. Build the launcher
+`cd` into the `launcher/` directory.
+Run `make`, then copy the file `run.bin` into the root directory of your GC's flash.

+## 8. Celebrate!
+You've successfully patched your fx-CP400's firmware, and installed the Hollyhock Launcher.
+You're ready to go!

-You can now start [developing](developing.md) software for your GC.
+You can now start [using](using.md) or [developing](developing.md) software for your GC.